talhahassan0005/Management-system-Amir-traders-/VERCEL_DEPLOYMENT.md

 - **MongoDB Atlas**: $9/month for M2 cluster

 ## 🎉 Success!
-Your management system will be live at: `https://your-app-name.vercel.app`
+Your Amir Traders system will be live at: `https://your-app-name.vercel.app`